jedisct1/libsodium-doc/quickstart/README.md

 }
 ```

+## Is libsodium cross-platforms?

+Yes.
+A message can be encrypted in Python on a MIPS CPU, decrypted in Javascript using Chrome on Windows, and its signature can then be verified by an iPhone app written in Swift.

+Input and output formats used by all the functions provided by the library are guaranteed to work across all supported platforms.

 ## How do I generate random numbers that are safe to use for cryptography?

 Use the [`randombytes` API](../generating_random_data/README.md).